Huangshan Mountain or Yellow Mountain — Magnificent Cultural Landscape

 Huangshan Mountain, or Yellow Mountain, is a UNESCO World Natural and Cultural Heritage, with magnificent scenic views and cultural attractions.

-Throughout history, it has been considered the most beautiful, loveliest mountain in China by many people.
+Throughout history, it has been considered the most beautiful, loveliest mountain, and a magnificent cultural landscape, whose sceneries have been frequently portrayed and praised in literature and art.

-Distant View of Huangshan Mountain, or Yellow Mountain, Photo from Official Site of Huangshan.
+Stone Steps on Summit of Jade Screen Peak, Photo from Official Site of Huangshan.

 Important Data of Huangshan Mountain.